fairlearn/fairlearn/docs/user_guide/mitigation.rst

 Fairlearn provides an implementation of the adversarial learning method presented in [#4]_.
-The authors take classic supervised learning setting in which a predictor neural network is trained, and extend it with an adversarial network that aims to predict the sensitive feature.
+The authors take classic supervised learning setting in which a predictor neural network is trained, and extend it with an adversarial network that aims to predict a sensitive feature.
 Then, they train the predictor not only to minimize its own loss, but also minimize the predictive ability of the adversarial.